Uterine Fibroids treatment at The Royal Surrey and The London Clinic, Harley Street

 carries a low risk of complications and its benefit is sustained - more

-We have performed fibroid embolisation in over 2,200 patients.
-Since the early phase of the trail our complication
+We have performed fibroid embolisation in over 2,300 patients.
+Since the early phase of the trial our complication

-We had 5 complications in our first 500+ patients, none of which were
+We had 5 infections leading to hysterectomy in our first 500+ patients.
+None of these were

 acute emergencies or required intensive care unit admission.
 Since then

 in over 1,700 patients we have had no hysterectomies due to infection.
 With regard to amenorrhoea i.e. premature